mpapierski/edux/README.md

 You want to run it in cron every day if you do not really care.
 Run it every few hours and you will never miss anything.

-# TODO

-- Grab exercises data and put into your CalDAV compatible calendar (never miss a deadline on exercises)

 # Authors

 * Michał Papierski <michal@papierski.net>